A few years back, I didn't know what the hell I was doing with my life.

 I’ve built a thriving business, not just as a coach, but as an online entrepreneur, author, and teacher helping people around the world.
 If you had told me six years ago that my decision to coach would lead me here, I wouldn’t have believed you.
 Now I realize how much more there is ahead for me, how powerful life passion is when it comes to making things happen.

-If you’re struggling with how to find your passion, here are 40 life lessons from my own journey to help you:
+40 tips from my own journey to help you:

 1. If you hate what you’re doing, stop.